meduryllc/reach-blog-tutorial/tut-5/README.md

+In the last section, we made Microblog run as a command-line application, without any changes to the Reach program.
 In this section, we won’t be making any changes to the Reach program.
-Instead, we’ll built a Web interface for our microblogging application.
+Instead, we’ll build a Web interface for our microblogging application.

 We will use React.js for this tutorial, but the same principles apply to any Web framework.